macdougt/terrafirma/aws_to_tf.md

-## How to transform AWS resources to usable terraform
+## How to transform existing AWS resources to usable terraform

 Simple process that can be extended and automated: